 - The 30 inch digital model comes with a generous 730 sq inches of cooking space, almost the same as the largest 22″ Smokey Mountain.

 - If you need to cook for a crowd you can get a 40″ model for a little bit extra, but we think the 30″ is big enough for most people.

 The 30″ MES comes with the following options:

-- Digital temperature and timer controls with no window
+- Basic digital temperature and timer controls with no window

 - Front Controller with no window